How should you deal with sexist remarks and comments at work? Learn 10 mindful and dignified ways to shut down sexism in the workplace.

 10. Talk to a supervisor

 Sometimes there is nothing left to do but go directly to your supervisor.
 Many people avoid this scenario because it is inherently stressful and unpleasant.
-And of course there’s always the possibility that your supervisor is the problem or part of the problem, so these situations can feel quite fraught.
+And of course, there’s always the possibility that your supervisor is the problem or part of the problem, so these situations can feel quite fraught.

 “Do your best to explain your situation as matter-of-factly as you can.
 You might find it helps if you have some solutions thought up ahead of time that you can bring into the meeting with you,” recommends David Jackson, writer at Paperfellows.

 It’s unfortunate that we still need to talk about sexism occurring in the workplace.
 It seems to be a persistent problem.
 Working every day to shut it down should be a priority for everyone.
-Use these ten tips to shut down sexism in your workplace.